a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 # FAQs
+Click the little arrows for more info on each item.

 ## Vera and openLuup
 <details>
 <summary>What version of Lua does openLuup and Vera use?</summary>

-openLuup uses Lua version 5.1
+openLuup and Veraa use Lua version 5.1
 ```html
 https://www.lua.org/manual/5.1/
 ```
 </details>

 <details>
-<summary>How to force a Luup Engine restart?</summary>
+<summary>How to force a Luup Engine reload?</summary>

 1. Using AltUI: Tab 'Misc'.
 Select 'Reload Luup Engine'